Providence hospital system to refund poor patients who were entitled to free care

 The patients qualified for Medicaid, the government health insurance for people with low incomes, but were nonetheless billed for health care and then referred to debt-collection firms.
 The practice was the result of a program, known as Rev-Up, that was designed to maximize revenues by wringing as much money as possible from patients — even those whose incomes were so low they should never have been billed at all.

-Providence is Sonoma County’s dominant hospital operator, operating Santa Rosa Memorial, Petaluma Valley and Healdsburg District hospitals in Sonoma County.
+Providence is Sonoma County’s dominant hospital operator, operating Santa Rosa Memorial, Petaluma Valley and Healdsburg District hospitals.
+Providence also operates Queen of the Valley Medical Center in Napa.

 (Sonoma County patients criticize Providence’s aggressive collection of medical bills)